kartikgarg090306-tech/smart_city_route_optimization/README.md

 #  Smart City Route Optimization System

 ##  Overview
-This project implements multiple **Design and Analysis of Algorithms (DAA)** concepts in a real-world scenario of a smart city road network.
+This project implements multiple **Data Structures and Algorithms (DSA)** concepts in a real-world scenario of a smart city road network.

 It includes:
 - Graph Algorithms